adelon/naproche-cic/thoughts.md

   and functions that will expect only `Prop`s.
 We can embed expressions into `Prop` via squashing.
 - Should parsers typically bring their own data types with them, defined in the same module?
+- Should we implicitly universally quantify all free variables in formulae?
+Usually type inference should be strong enough to figure out the correct type of those variables, so the user could omit the quantification.